 Some moles make their place on the skin anywhere in body from the birth as birthmark.
 These birthmarks or congenital moles can be removed using two top medicines named Sulphur and Cundurango.
 The smooth birthmarks are well treated with Cundurango as well as the moles associated with cancerous cells.
 While moist and brown in color congenital moles can be treated with Sulphur effectively.
 Sulphur is also the best if the skin of the mole feels denuded in appearance and sore in touch.

 Some moles look like a spider in appearance and need a special medicine to be cured.
-Best homeopathic medicine for such moles is Platina and Carbo Vegetabilis.
+Best homeopathic medicine for such Platina and Carbo Vegetabilis.
 The latter medicine especially shows best results in case of spidery nevi birthmarks on the moist skin.
 But if these moles come with sharp pricking pain leading to urge of scratching then the best option is Platina.